zoraviel/CSS-and-GitHub-intro/git_branches/README.md

 ![GitHub branch icon](../images/git-branch.png)

-To the right of the Branch button is a button bearing the name of the current branch.
+To the right of the Branch icon is the name of the current branch.
 Right now, that is *master.* The first branch of a repo is always named *master* by default.

 When you click the button that says *master,* you'll see a list of all the branches in this repo.
-Even now, *master* has a checkmark to show you it is the current branch -- the one you are in now.
+Even now, *master* has a checkmark to show you it is the current branch — the one you are in now.
 You have only one branch so far.

 ## Create a new branch